 But I didn’t give up and after looooots of searching, I finally came across an idea that is cheap, easy, holds up to the elements, and recycles old junk!
 Vinyl mini blinds and a plain old pencil.
 How simple is that?

 The vinyl is durable and won’t become brittle or crumble.
 The pencil won’t smudge or wash off and most importantly, it won’t fade in the sun!
 Plus the plant markers are reusable, simply erase the pencil and use the plant markers over and over.

 I use these easy DIY plant markers for everything, The vinyl mini blinds are super easy to cut with scissors, and you can cut them to any length that you want.
 I cut them long to mark the plants in the garden.
-That way I can stick the markers way down in the dirt and they won’t blow or wash away.
-I cut them really small for marking my winter sowing and seed containers in the spring.

 I also use them to mark all of my houseplants, and I can cut them the perfect size for every pot!
 If you don’t have any old vinyl mini blinds sitting around at home, they are very easy to get for FREE!
 People are throwing them away all the time.

 Tips for Using Mini Blinds as Plant Markers:

 - Don’t use ink to write on the plant markers, it will fade away in the sun.
 Even permanent marker will fade to nothing very quickly in the sun.
 Pencil works the best.